 REEF volunteers are highly encouraged to submit their survey data online at http://www.reef.org/dataentry, or via the data entry program (works for both on or offline data entry - for Mac and PC).
 Processing time is much faster for online submissions versus survey data submitted on the REEF paper scanforms.
 Whenever possible, online submission is recommended and is free.
 For more information on this process,visit the Online Q&A page.

-Of course, REEF continues to supply and process scanforms from all regions.
-Scansheets are available (for a charge) from the REEF online store and are returned to REEF HQ, PO Box 246, Key Largo, FL 33037.
+Of course, REEF continues to supply and process scanforms for some regions (TWA, PAC, TEP).
+Scansheets for these regions are available (for a charge) from the REEF online store and are returned to REEF HQ, PO Box 370246, Key Largo, FL 33037.
 Please note that processing time for paper forms is considerably longer than online submission.

 You can order scantron forms and other surveying equipment from the REEF store.